Reading

 At Airedale Junior School we use a variety of literature across the curriculum to enhance the exciting topics that we teach.
 It is our intent to ensure that all children are able to develop and use a range of transferable skills between areas of the curriculum and reading is one of these core skills.

 From Year Three to Year Six we teach daily reading lessons.
-Children are exposed to a range of literature from a wide variety of genre.
+Children are exposed to a range of literature from a wide variety of genres.
 These lessons focus on the acquisition of new vocabulary to enhance understanding.
 They teach the children how to use a text to answer evidence based questions and allow them opportunity to ask questions and challenge their own thinking.

 Encouraging and fostering a love of reading for all our children is important.
 Across the school we plan and enjoy regular story time where children are able to listen to their teachers read; be transported into other realms and enjoy the adventures that can be found in stories.
 Children and staff choose these adventures together from a wide range of authors; popular and medal winning authors, to offer a varied reading experience and thus support their use of language across the curriculum.